 Josephine Chileshe did her MSc in Veterinary Science at the University of Pretoria.
 She then worked as a lab manager at a diagnostic veterinary laboratory in Zambia before starting her PhD in the Animal TB group.
 Her project aims to identify biomarkers and develop diagnostic tests for Mycobacterium bovis infection in African rhinoceros.

 Candice de Waal majored in Biochemistry and Genetics for her BSc at Stellenbosch University.
-She then completerd her BSc honors with the Animal TB group, where she started work on developing a real time PCR assay to genotype species of the Mycobacterium tuberculosis complex.
+She then completed her BSc honours with the Animal TB group, where she started work on developing a real-time PCR assay to genotype species of the Mycobacterium tuberculosis complex.
 Her Masters' research will focus on the identification of novel cytokine biomarkers for tuberculosis detection in African elephants (Loxodonta africana).

-Tina Meiring completed her BSc in Human Life Sciences and a honours in genetics at Stellenbosch University.
+Tina Meiring completed her BSc in Human Life Sciences and honours in genetics at Stellenbosch University.
 Her honours focused on investigating schizophrenia risk variants for association with antipsychotic treatment response in a South African schizophrenia cohort.
-For her MSc, she will be investigating selection and tuberculosis genetic susceptibility in the African Wild dog (Lycaon pictus), by doing whole-genome sequencing and conducting population-based genetic analyse
+For her MSc, she will investigate the genome variation within an African wild dog (Lycaon pictus) population from the Kruger National Park, towards understanding their susceptibility to Mycobacterium bovis infection.